sava-software/ravina/solana/README.md

 Web Server parameters.

+* `http`:  Clear text HTTP 1.1 and 2.0 server connection information.
     * `port`: Port to bind to, defaults to 0, which will pick a randomly available port.
 The port the server is listening to will be logged.
+* `https`:  TLS HTTP 1.1, 2.0 and Quic 3.0 server connection information.
+    * `port`
+* `allowedOrigins`: For cross-origin checks.
+Set `localDev` to true to bypass check.

 ### `tableCache`